mongodb/mut/README.md

 ### Older Method 🗑️

-To check that tests still pass after your changes to the source code run the following command.
+To check that tests still pass after your changes to the source code, run the following command.

 ```bash
 poetry run pytest